kubernetes/autoscaler/cluster-autoscaler/cloudprovider/hetzner/README.md

 The global `defaultSubnetIPRange` can be overridden on a per-nodepool basis by adding a `subnetIPRange` field to individual nodepool configurations.

+The `labels` field in a `nodeConfig` specifies key-value pairs that are applied directly to the Hetzner Cloud server at creation time (via the Hetzner API).
+These are **server labels** — not Kubernetes node labels.
+They are merged with the mandatory internal label `cluster.autoscaler.nodeGroupLabel` (which identifies the node group) before being sent to the API.
+This allows you to tag servers with metadata visible in the Hetzner Cloud Console or usable for filtering via the Hetzner API.

 `HCLOUD_NETWORK` Default empty , The id or name of the network that is used in the cluster , @see https://docs.hetzner.cloud/#networks